Winona Daily News

 The Winona Daily News is a daily newspaper serving Winona, Minnesota and the surrounding area.
-Founded in 1855, it is the second oldest continually running newspaper in the state.
+Founded in 1855, it is the second-oldest continually running newspaper in the state.
+The paper is owned by Lee Enterprises.
+The paper has print editions on Tuesdays, Thursdays, and Saturdays, along with online editions every day.

+History

 The Daily News was known as the Republican Herald until 1954.
 It shares some of the same production staff and pressing facilities as La Crosse Tribune since 1999; the presses are located in Madison, Wisconsin.

-Owned by Lee Enterprises, the newspaper is the primary media outlet for the area.